Starcounter/Docs/docs/getting-started/hello-world-tutorial/first-interactive-ui.md

 ![](../../.gitbook/assets/page3resized.gif)

 Neat!
 Right?
 The next step is to display the name change in real time and let the code-behind calculate the full name.

-If you get any errors, you can check your code against the [source code](https://github.com/Starcounter/HelloWorld/commit/e16d15bb6ea3d1253d21496328045e0036af4d5a).